-Today, we will be reviewing how to configure Apache virtual hosts on a CentOS 7 server.
-If you host websites, chances are you are hosting more than one website.
+Today, we will be reviewing how to configure Apache virtual hosts on a CentOS 7 VPS server or Dedicated server.
+If you host websites, chances are you are hosting more than one.
 If so, knowing how and why these virtual hosts work should allow you to better understand why they are needed.
 By default, Apache can host only one document root for all requests, which likely isn’t what you want to happen.

 We can use VirtualHost blocks to translate named domains into their appropriate document roots, with new settings per-block as needed.
 But, what goes into a valid VirtualHost?
 Where should it be stored?Continue reading “How to Configure Apache Virtual Hosts on CentOS 7”